 Our cleaning recommendation begins with Custom Cleaning Evaluation studies which are essentially lab-scale cleaning trials, where we evaluate the best detergent and cleaning procedure customized for the final application.
 Therefore, our CCE (Custom Cleaning Evaluation) form includes questions such as the goal of the cleaning study and the cleaning capabilities available to the particular machine with cleaning issues.

 Without this information, the cleaning recommendation provided may not be suitable for the end equipment.

-Step 2: Scale up in lab scale to check robustness of the cleaning process
+Step 2: Scale up in lab scale to check the robustness of the cleaning process

-Once we conduct lab scale CCE trials in the form of Beaker studies, we move up to scaling up devices like the laminar flow, which are available at our Dober facility.
-At times we have also conducted cleaning trials on pilot-scale machineries such as the coating pan and fluid bed equipment.
+Once we conduct lab-scale CCE trials in the form of Beaker studies, we move up to scaling up devices like the laminar flow, which are available at our Dober facility.
+At times we have also conducted cleaning trials on pilot-scale machinery such as the coating pan and fluid bed equipment.

 Once the right cleaning chemistry is determined and confirmed, optimization is the next step for scale-up.
 It is often observed that there is higher action in both, manual cleaning (where scrubbing is employed) and automated cleaning with pressure spray from the static and/or dynamic spray ball, and this should allow for a decrease in detergent concentration and/or other parameters.